How to cite this page Comment citer cette page

 In many cases, identified statues will have been cross-referenced across multiple databases.
 For example, a Boer War Memorial on Wikimedia’s compiled list would then be searched on the web to identify if there was a matching entry on the Imperial War Museum’s memorials register or on Historic England to complement the data being gathered.
 Similarly, statues with existing entries from our initial Historic England dataset would be checked against the Legacies of British Slavery database and/or the British Public Monuments Related to Slavery database.
 These cross-references helped to enrich the data we gathered across multiple statues, as well as allowing users of Cast in Stone to discover other useful reference points when learning about the legacies of empire.

-This list of 434 British statues is non-exhaustive.
-There are clearly many more statues in Wales, Scotland and Northern Ireland (see exclusions).
-Although we began with the largest Open Access dataset – that of Historic England – our supplementation has meant that our dataset now includes a certain number of unlisted statues.
-But there are many more unlisted statues than those we have been able to identify.
+This list of 448 British statues is non-exhaustive.
+Our data leans towards listed statues, and is centred on the largest Open Access dataset available for England.
+There are many more statues in Wales, Scotland and Northern Ireland (see exclusions), and many unlisted statues than those we have been able to identify.

 Discretionary inclusions